-Opera roles include the title role in Cendrillon, Isolier (Le Comte Ory), Bianca (The Rape of Lucretia), Hansel, La Ciesca (Gianni Schicchi), La suora zelatrice (Suor Angelica), Dorothée (Cendrillon), Cherubino and Annio (La Clemenza di Tito).
+Opera roles include the title role in Cendrillon, Carlotta (La scuola de'gelosi/Salieri), Isolier (Le Comte Ory), Bianca (The Rape of Lucretia), Hansel, La Ciesca (Gianni Schicchi), La suora zelatrice (Suor Angelica), Dorothée (Cendrillon), Cherubino and Annio (La Clemenza di Tito).
 She performed the eponymous role in a scene from Cendrillon in the ROH Jette Parker summer showcase 2017, on the ROH main stage with the ROH orchestra.
 She was a member of the 2015 Glyndebourne Festival chorus in Carmen and Poliuto.

-She has been the winner of the Jean Meikle Prize for a Duo (with pianist Sachika Taniyama) at the 2015 Wigmore Hall/Kohn Foundation International Song Competition, the art song prize at the Mozart Singing Competition 2015, a Help Musicians UK Tutton award for opera performance, a Help Musicians UK Licette Award for French song, the Isabel Jay Prize (RAM) and the Roy Pleasance Singing Award (TCM).
+She was the winner of the Jean Meikle Prize for a Duo (with pianist Sachika Taniyama) at the 2015 Wigmore Hall/Kohn Foundation International Song Competition, the art song prize at the Mozart Singing Competition 2015, a Help Musicians UK Tutton award for opera performance, a Help Musicians UK Licette Award for French song, the Isabel Jay Prize (RAM) and the Roy Pleasance Singing Award (TCM).

 Kate is grateful for previous support from Opera North, the Les Azuriales Opera Trust, the Robert Vivian Memorial Trust, the Kathleen Trust, the Ian Potter Cultural Trust, Jennie Blythe, Matthew and Sally Ferrey, the Australian Music Foundation (with the Riddiford Trust), the Countess of Munster Musical Trust, the Tait Memorial Trust and the Opus 50 Charitable Trust.
-She has been supported in oratorio performances by the Josephine Baker Trust and was a member of Academy’s prestigious Song Circle and Bach Cantata series.
-In 2015 Kate was a Les Azuriales Young Artist.

 Kate is represented by Caroline Phillips Management.